 Like most resort-specific shells, the Patagonia Powder Bowl includes a powder skirt for sealing out snow at the hem.
-The low-profile design cinches evenly with dual adjusters just like their Primo Puff and includes a fabric loop that can be used to connect it to a compatible Patagonia ski pant (all their current ski-specific pieces include this feature).
+The low-profile design cinches evenly with dual adjusters and includes a fabric loop that can be used to connect it to a compatible Patagonia ski pant (all their current ski-specific pieces include this feature).
 And if you opt not to use the skirt, it can be buttoned on each side to the interior of the jacket, which effectively keeps it from flopping around or bunching up while you’re riding.

 Both of our testers (5’9” and 155 lbs. and 6’ and 165 lbs.) found their usual size medium in the Powder Bowl to be a little on the big side.
 In the end, it was easy to wear a wide variety of midlayer jackets underneath without being restrictive, but the cut was fairly shapeless and boxy.
 This likely won’t be an issue for most riders (and we recommend sticking to your standard size), but we prefer the more tailored fits on alternatives like the Mammut Stoney (for a trim cut) and Arc’teryx’s Sabre AR (for a larger, more accommodating fit).
 That said, we did like the center back length (31 in.), which offered ample coverage for sitting on a frigid chairlift or when strapping in on a snowboard.